philliphuang/dona/README.md

 	- None

 ### Donations Component Specification
-The Donations Component is an optional React component that displays the options to donate to the customer.
-The Donations Component fetches and renders the merchant's Donation Configuration without needing to call `getDonationConfig`.
+The Donations Component is a React component that displays the options to donate to the customer.
+The Donations Component fetches and renders the merchant's Donation Configuration based on the public key and purchase amount provided.
+Usage of the Donations Component is optional and typically makes calling `getDonationConfig` unnecessary.
 The component is implemented with [Material UI](https://mui.com/) and can be [themed accordingly](https://mui.com/customization/theming/).

 Props
 - `merchantPublicKey`: the public key of the merchant's wallet used to log in to the merchant portal
 - `purchaseCents`: the amount of the purchase subtotal (pre-donation) in cents
 - `setSelectedOption`: the `setState` function of a [React state hook](https://reactjs.org/docs/hooks-state.html), which will be called with the correct Donation Option when the customer selects a non-zero donation
-- `configOverride`: (optional) an override of the Donation Configuration to render.
+- `configOverride`: (optional) a Donation Configuration to render.
 When present, `merchantPublicKey` and `purchaseCents` are ignored.

 ## Local Setup Instructions
 Dona consists of a React app frontend, Flask App backend, and PostgreSQL database.
-Follow the instructions below in order to demo on your local machine.
+Follow the instructions below in order to demo on a local machine.

 ### PostgreSQL Setup
-You will need to set up a local [PostgreSQL db](https://www.codementor.io/@engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb).
+Set up a local [PostgreSQL db](https://www.codementor.io/@engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb).

 Once PostgreSQL is installed, create the database for the application within postgresql: `CREATE DATABASE dona;`